-The University of Sharjah has a campus there but it is soon to become The University of Khor Fakkan.
-A new Academy for Science, Technology and Maritime Transport is also under construction.
+The University of Sharjah had a campus there but it is now The University of Khor Fakkan.
+A new Academy for Science, Technology and Maritime Transport is also now open.

 Khor Fakkan always participates in Sharjah’s many events such as Sharjah Light Festival.
 It also has its own Khor Fakkan Festival in March.

 Outside of the main city, there are many other places to visit within the municipality of Khor Fakkan.
 To the north lie the beautiful and quiet Loulou’a and Zobara beaches.
 There are also archeological sites at Zobara.

 To the west on the Khor Fakkan road, you can visit Al Rafisah, and Wadi Shees.
 Al Miqsar Village also lies to the east and now has its own parking area off the Khor Fakkan Road (signposted Najb Miqsar) but can also be accessed through Wadi Shie from inside the town or on foot from Al Rafisa.
 (Click links to see more.)